qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-14-Kerr-nonlinearities.md

 Isn't that interesting!
 The dynamics is periodic, and we evolved the state for exactly one period, so that the final state is equal to the initial state.

 In between there is interesting stuff going on.
-For example, after half the period the state ends up in something that look very much like a cat-state superposition of coherent states!
+For example, after half the period the state ends up in something that looks very much like a cat-state superposition of coherent states!

 ```python
 fig, ax = plt.subplots(1, 1, figsize=(8, 8))